England v Japan, Rugby World Cup 2023: when is it and how to watch on TV

 When is it?

-England will play Japan on Sunday, September 17, with the match kicking off at 8pm British Summer Time (9pm local time).
+England will play Japan today, with the match kicking off at 8pm British Summer Time (9pm local time).

 What is the latest team news?